MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-browser.md

 If enabled, you can set the idle time in minutes (0-1440).
 You must set the Configure kiosk mode policy to 1 and configure Microsoft Edge in assigned access as a single app for this policy to work.
 Once the idle time meets the time specified, a confirmation message prompts the user to continue, and if no user action, Microsoft Edge resets after 30 seconds.

-If you set this policy to 0, Microsoft Edge does not use an idle timer.
+If you set this policy to 0, Microsoft Edge doesn't use an idle timer.

 If disabled or not configured, the default value is 5 minutes.

-If you do not configure Microsoft Edge in assigned access, then this policy does not take effect.
+If you don't configure Microsoft Edge in assigned access, then this policy doesn't take effect.
 <!-- ConfigureKioskResetAfterIdleTimeout-Description-End -->

 <!-- ConfigureKioskResetAfterIdleTimeout-Editable-Begin -->